i-e-b/Huygens/README.md

 Derived from https://archive.codeplex.com/?p=cassinidev and released under the same license.

+Library to load, host and run ASP.Net websites inside your own process.
+Has functionality equivalent to the IIS Developer server.
+Can expose IP ports or keep sites internal to your process.
+Supports .Net MVC and Web APIs

 ## Internal hosting

 You can host a site without exposing on an IP port like this: